List of publications in mathematics: Baudhayana Sulba Sutra

-Believed to have been written around the 8th century BCE, this is one of the oldest mathematical texts.
-It laid the foundations of Indian mathematics and was influential in South Asia and its surrounding regions, and perhaps even Greece.
-Though this was primarily a geometrical text, it also contained some important algebraic developments, including the earliest list of Pythagorean triples discovered algebraically, geometric solutions of linear equations, the earliest use of quadratic equations of the forms ax2 = c and ax2 + bx = c, and integral solutions of simultaneous Diophantine equations with up to four unknowns.
+With linguistic evidence suggesting this text to have been written between the 8th and 5th centuries century BCE, this is one of the oldest mathematical texts.
+It laid the foundations of Indian mathematics and was influential in South Asia.
+It was primarily a geometrical text and also contained some important developments, including the list of Pythagorean triples, geometric solutions of linear and quadratic equations and square root of 2.